• Training & Performance

 5. Walk to increase productivity

-Do you think that when you walk are you less productive?
+Do you think that when you walk you are less productive?
 Mmm, I say (and it’s not just me saying this) that when you are at work you may not be as productive as you think you are.
 Walking, on the other hand, you can still do so many other things: talk on the phone even about work (not having to consult papers in the meantime, except those that the cell phone screen allows you to view), take notes, store in voice notes ideas that come to you just about work.

 Clearly, not all jobs allow you to walk, but many do, far more than we suspect.